 As the present value of the cash flows under the new debt instrument differed by more than 10% from the present value of the remaining cash flows under the terms of the original debt instrument, it was determined that the debt was substantially different which resulted in extinguishment accounting.
 Upon amendment, the fair value of the liability component of \$587,155, was determined using a market rate of 20%.
 The value of the equity component, net of deferred taxes was \$39,576.
-As a result of revaluation, the Company recorded gain on modification of convertible debentures of \$44,226 for the year ended December 31, 2022 within general and administrative costs on the statement of loss and comprehensive loss.
+As a result of revaluation, the Company recorded gain on modification of convertible debentures of \$44,226 for the year ended December 31, 2022, within gain on debt modification and settlement (net) on the statement of loss and comprehensive loss.